KnowageLabs/Knowage-Documentation/functionalities-guide/LocationIntelligence/ka_dev_introlocationintelligence.rst

 Indicators
 ~~~~~~~~~~

 Measures definition is configurable by adding indicators.
-The interface is shown in :numref:`indicatorsinterface` This section is only present when dataset is chosen for the document.
+The interface is shown below.
+This section is only present when dataset is chosen for the document.
 Indicators are represented by pairs of measure field from selected dataset and corresponding label that will be used on map.
 Clicking on add indicators creates empty pair.
 Measure filed should be selected by picking one option from combo box that contains measure fields from selected dataset.
 Label should be inserted as free text by editing corresponding table column.

 .. _indicatorsinterface:
 .. figure:: media/image368.png